ChakirALIEdu/Masters-Research/METHOD/The Research Question.md

 How does frictionless design—especially through access rituals like logins, app onboarding, and TOS erode user agency?
 What relationships do we develop with logins?

 ## Motivation
-This research emerges fro discomfort with how “ease” and “accessibility” have been misconstrued in recent years to allow for less and less user agency.
+This research emerges m discomfort with how “ease” and “accessibility” have been misconstrued in recent years to allow for less and less user agency.
 Design often leads to the removal of a user's ability to think, intervene, or act.
 My aim is to critically question the ethics of such design, and propose friction not as failure, but as a meaningful choice that yields better results.

 ## Literature and Related Projects
 - Chun, Wendy – *Programmed Visions*